Inequality of Opportunity and Income Redistribution: The Role of Information and Effort Responses

-Next, we investigate how the information intervention affected the use of observable features of the environment by spectators in their redistribution decisions.
-Figure \ref{fig:red_signals_info} shows a series of binned scatterplots analogous to those in Figure \ref{fig:red_signals}.
+Next, we investigate how the information intervention affected the spectators' reliance on the other observable features of the two luck environments.\footnote{We did not pre-register this analysis; however, our linearity results from Section \ref{sec:signals} invite further exploration.} Figure \ref{fig:red_signals_info} shows a series of binned scatterplots analogous to those in Figure \ref{fig:red_signals}.
 Circle markers reproduce the relationship between mean redistribution and the observable features in the baseline luck environments.
 Triangle markers show this same relationship but under information treatments.
 Finally, square markers show the relationship between mean redistribution and the observable information, after removing the influence of $\pi$ on redistribution.\footnote{More precisely, we plot the residual of an individual's redistribution after subtracting from it the component explained by the likelihood that the best performer lost.
 To construct these residuals, we first regress the share of earnings redistributed on the likelihood that the best performer lost (as in equation \eqref{eq:pi-lin}) and estimate the residuals from this regression, adding back the unconditional sample mean to facilitate the interpretation of units.} Solid lines plot the predicted values from local polynomial estimates.

 The information treatment altered how spectators incorporated observable features of the luck environment into their redistribution decisions.
 Figure \ref{fig:red_signals_info} illustrates how the relationship between redistribution and coin-flip probabilities/multiplier differences changed once information on the likelihood that inequality is merit-based became readily available to spectators.
-In the lucky outcomes treatment, the information treatment had two effects: it decreased mean redistribution for most coin-flip probabilities, and it increased the responsiveness of redistribution for relatively high coin-flip probabilities.
-In the lucky opportunities treatment, the information treatment reduced mean redistribution for relatively low multiplier differences.
+In the lucky outcomes environment, the information treatment had two effects: it decreased mean redistribution for most coin-flip probabilities, and it increased the responsiveness of redistribution for relatively high coin-flip probabilities.
+In the lucky opportunities environment, the information treatment reduced mean redistribution for relatively low multiplier differences.
 Moreover, it made redistribution more responsive to changes in the multiplier difference for relatively small multipliers, particularly in the range where a small increase in relative multipliers has a substantial impact on worker outcomes.

 The relationship between mean redistribution and the observable features of the luck environment appears to be mediated by the likelihood that the outcome was merit-based.
 Controlling for the likelihood that the outcome is merit-based attenuates the relationship between redistribution and the features of the environment observed by spectators (Figure \ref{fig:red_signals_info}, gray lines).
 Once this likelihood is controlled for, these features have no independent impact on redistribution.\footnote{Appendix Table \ref{tab:redist-determ-pi} provides the corresponding regression estimates and confirms that the multiplier difference has no significant effect on redistribution when controlling for $\pi$ in the information intervention.} This finding further supports the hypothesis that spectators primarily use observable features of the environment as proxies to infer the likelihood of merit-based outcomes.